Lawaltunde/AI-Assisted-Security-Review-and-Debugging/README.md

+## Security Audit & Remediation Summary

+This section summarizes the security vulnerabilities that were identified and fixed in this codebase.

+### 1. Cross-Site Scripting (XSS)

+-   **Vulnerability**: The application was vulnerable to stored XSS attacks.
+Malicious scripts could be injected into poll questions and options, which would then be executed in the browsers of other users who viewed the poll.
+-   **Fix**: Implemented input sanitization using the `xss` library on the server-side `createPoll` and `updatePoll` actions.
+This ensures that any potentially malicious HTML is stripped from user-provided content before it is stored in the database.

+### 2. Missing Row-Level Security (RLS)

+-   **Vulnerability**: The Supabase `polls` and `votes` tables were not protected by Row-Level Security (RLS).
+This meant that any user with the anonymous API key could potentially read, modify, or delete data in these tables, bypassing application-level authorization checks.
+-   **Fix**: Enabled RLS on both the `polls` and `votes` tables.
+Added security policies to control access:
+    -   **Polls Table**: Users can only read polls if they are authenticated.
+They can only insert, update, or delete polls that they own.
+    -   **Votes Table**: Users can only read votes for polls they are allowed to see.
+They can only insert votes for themselves.

+### 3. Client-Side Data Fetching

+-   **Vulnerability**: The poll detail page was fetching data directly on the client side.
+This exposed the Supabase API key and made the application more susceptible to unauthorized database access.
+-   **Fix**: Refactored the data fetching logic to be server-side.
+The `PollDetailPage` now fetches data in a Server Component and passes it down to the `PollDetailClient` component as props.
+This improves security and performance.

+---

 # ALX Polly: A Polling Application

 Welcome to ALX Polly, a full-stack polling application built with Next.js, TypeScript, and Supabase.
 This project serves as a practical learning ground for modern web development concepts, with a special focus on identifying and fixing common security vulnerabilities.